BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Chiharu from EikenKirika from EikenKomoe from Eiken

 Densuke Mifuno is an average, dull student who is starting at the high-school division of Zosshono Academy, which has 54,000 students ranging from primary to high school level.
 Thanks to the banana peel on the ground we see at the beginning of the first OVA, he accidentally falls into fellow high school frosh Chiharu Shinonome.
 Hands first.
 To the jealousy of all the male students who witness it.
-She is not only cute and intelligent (she got the highest score on the entrance exam), but shy, and obviously not a little bit endowed.
-Despite the accident, she and Densuke seem to be attracted to each other in that nice innocent way we all like--but it doesn't seem to be going that smoothly.
+She is not only cute and intelligent (although she doesn't really show it, she did get the highest score on the entrance exam), but shy, and obviously not a little bit endowed.
+Despite the accident, she and Densuke seem to be attracted to each other in that nice innocent way most of us like--but it doesn't seem to be going that smoothly.
 Shortly after the collision, Kirika Misono flies in (and crashes) on a mecha, big hair and big parts flying in the wind.
 She essentially browbeats Densuke into joining her Eiken Club (I have no idea what that name means, unless it's a reference to how most of the female members' backs must feel), of which Chiharu turns out to also be a member.
 Kirika is a brash and pushy one, and is almost always seen inhaling food--most of it phallic-shaped.
 I guess she has to eat that much to satisfy those three stomachs.
 While seemingly not romantically interested in Densuke, she does flirt with him now and again...to put it one way.
 In one of the club's meetings, the only purpose of which seems to be to hang out and eat streaming noodles, we meet a few other members (including a bear, for some reason).
-Komoe Haruno is a kind, slightly bashful, 111cm-busted sixth-grade student.
+Komoe Harumachi is a kind, slightly bashful, 111cm-busted sixth-grade student.
 As you can see, she can't belly up to counters, between her height and her...
-Komon no sensei is the teacher's advisor to the Eiken Club, and is so quiet and mousy (and high-strung, as you can see) that people forget her name and sometimes not even notice that she's there.
-She doesn't seem to belong here, but, on two different occasions with the club, she ends up losing at least one piece of her ultra-plain outerwear to reveal her nice purple lingirie.
-And what it holds back.
-Another student is eighth-grader Yuriko Shinonome, Chiharu's younger sister.
-She's only an A-cup (so she says), but still has enough to move in the OP; her picture above is from that scene.
-She calls Densuke "onii-chan" and frequently jumps on his head Kaolla Su (Love Hina)-style, only much more ecchi, natch.
-Unlike Kaolla, however, she wants Densuke to think of her as more than a little-sister type, and flagrantly tries to seduce him right in the middle of a sports meet event, in which a team of four has to hold on to each other while going down a water slide full of liquid yogurt (komon no sensei's picture is from the top of the slide).
-Yeah.
-And how about all that hula-hoop (and anatomy) twirling in the OP?
+Her own turns with a hula hoop in the OP are particularly notable.
+At the end of the first OVA, we find that Densuke has a rival for Chiharu's affections.
+Shima Kurosawa is tall, handsome, rich, confident...everything Densuke isn't, really.
+In the second OVA, he turns up in a big, mysterious aircraft with a group of five maids (all of whom look almost exactly alike) to participate in Zosshono's games.
+As you can see, they not only make quite the cheering section, but one of them actually participates, including one game featuring ice lollies.
+Oh, yeah.
 As you've probably gathered by now, Eiken is an excessively gratuitous pandering piece of fan service-filled trash that will seriously offend genteel anime fans.
+That's their problem, not mine.
 If a minute without ridiculously inflated bouncing breasts and/or in-yr-face-fanboy panty shots happens in this OVA, I must have missed it.
 In other words, it's immensely entertaining--for those of us who are entertained by that sort of thing.
 Basically, this show was Made For Being Upfront.
 Recommended to those who can handle it.

 Just a Line.